pivotal/docs-tap/namespace-provisioner/customize-installation.md

   The `gitops_install` section must be used only when `controller: false` is set or else the Namespace Provisioner package fails reconciliation with the following error message: `controller: false when using gitops_install in provided values`.

-  Files in the Git repository must have a .yaml or .yml extension.
+  Files in the Git repository must have a .`yaml` or .`yml` extension.

   The gitops_install section can have the following entries:

   - `url`: the Git repository URL (mandatory)
   - `subPath`: the Git repository subpath where the file is
   - `ref`: the Git repository reference, the default is origin/main
   - `secretRef`: if the repository needs authentication, the reference to the secret is set here
      - `name`: the name of the secret to be used for the repository authentication, see [Git Authentication for Private repository](use-case3.md).
      - `namespace`: the namespace where the secret is created.
 Namespace Provisioner creates a Carvel secretgen SecretImport from this given namespaces to Namespace Provisioner namespace.
-     - `create_export`: boolean flag to create a Carvel secretgen SecretExport from the given namespace to Namespace Provisioner namespace.
+     - `create_export`: Boolean flag to create a Carvel secretgen SecretExport from the given namespace to Namespace Provisioner namespace.
 The default value is false.

     Sample `gitops_install` repository file: